ThatBlokeCalledJay/set-json-property/README.md

 ## Version Updates
 - 1.0.5
-    Update character escape regex to only chack for hex values
+    Update character escape regex to only check for hex values
 - 1.0.4
     README Update
 - 1.0.3